Transforma logo

 Report summary

-This report provides Transforma Insights’ view on the connected Electric Vehicle Charging market.
+This report provides Transforma Insights’ view on the connected EV Charging market.
 This segment is comprised of public and private EV chargers, including those installed at all kinds of commercial and residential establishments.

-Drivers are quickly switching from traditional fuel operated vehicles to hybrids and EVs.
+Drivers are quickly switching from traditional fuel-powered vehicles to hybrids and EVs.
 Governments around the globe are playing a key role in aiding this switch by providing incentives to drivers for switching to EVs.
-The growing demand for EVs has led to the need for sufficient charging infrastructure to be in place to charge them.
+The growing demand for EVs has led to the need for sufficient charging infrastructure to be in place to charge these EVs.
 Chargers are also increasingly being connected.
-Typically, this is to provide drivers with remote functionalities to decide the time and charge amount of their vehicles in the case of private chargers and allowing for remote monitoring and maintenance or dynamic pricing for public chargers.
+Typically, this is to provide drivers with remote functionalities to decide the time and charge amount of their vehicles in the case of private chargers and allow remote monitoring and maintenance or dynamic pricing for public chargers.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.